PharmaLedger-IMI/eco-iot-pmed-workspace/README.md

-# epi-workspace
+# iot-pmed-workspace

-*epi-workspace*  bundles all the necessary dependencies for building and running EPI SSApps in a single package.
+*iot-pmed-workspace*  bundles all the necessary dependencies for building and running EPI SSApps in a single package.

 For more details about what a *workspace* is check out the [template-workspace](https://github.com/PrivateSky/template-workspace).